Wedding photo

 Know your preferences and find the best wedding photographer

 I photograph weddings all the time.
 Therefore, I have been a part of the preparations and weddings a lot of times.
-But for a couple who neither organize weddings nor book photographers on a daily basis, it can be a bit confusing to navigate the whole wedding process.
+But for a couple who neither arranges weddings nor books photographers on a daily basis, it can be a bit overwhelming to navigate the entire wedding scene.

-That's why I've created this guide to help you with advice and tips on how to go about the process and how best to find a good wedding photographer.
+Therefore, I have created this guide that can help with good advice and tips on how the process proceeds and how to best find a good wedding photographer.

-Brides and grooms have very different ideas about what their wedding photos should look like.
-Some have a relatively fixed idea of what style they're going for.
-Others like to leave it entirely up to the photographer.
-But whether or not you've put a lot of thought into the style of your wedding photos, it can be a good idea to work out what you actually think looks good.
+There is a huge difference in bridal couples' ideas about what their wedding pictures should look like.
+Some have a relatively firm idea of which style they are looking for.
+Others are happy to leave it entirely up to the photographer.
+But regardless of whether you have given much thought to the stylistic expression in your wedding pictures or not, it can be a good idea to find out what you actually think is pretty.

-This will ultimately mean that you get wedding photos that suit your taste.
+This will ultimately mean that you get wedding pictures that suit your taste.

-There are different styles of wedding photography that you can explore.
-Once you have looked at examples of the different styles, you may find it easier to communicate with the photographer about how you would like to be photographed.
+There are different styles within wedding photography that you can investigate further.
+When you have looked at examples of the different styles, you may find it easier to communicate with the photographer about how you would like to be photographed.

-• The photographer is the fly on the wall.
+• The photographer is a fly on the wall.

-• Creates a visual narrative like a photo essay.
+• Creates a visual narrative like a photo reportage.

 • Not so traditional.

-• Difficult to predict how many portraits etc will be taken.
+• Difficult to predetermine how many portraits etc. will be taken.

-Documentary wedding photography is also called photojournalistic wedding photography.
-The genre is roughly the opposite of posed wedding photos and fixed conventions of what wedding photos are.
-A photojournalist is the fly on the wall, taking reportage photos where the photographer does not take an active role in making things happen.
-In the wedding context, this means that a photographer goes for showing the real and raw emotions that come out during a wedding.
+Documentary wedding photos are also called photojournalistic wedding photos.
+The genre is roughly the opposite of staged wedding pictures and fixed conventions about what wedding pictures are.
+A photojournalist is a fly on the wall and takes reportage pictures, where the photographer does not take an active role in making things happen.
+In a wedding context, this means that as a photographer you aim to show the genuine and raw emotions that emerge during a wedding.

-Set-up portraits, where for example the groom's family is on one side of the bride and groom's family on the other, are not normally part of the repertoire of a photojournalist, nor when it comes to a wedding.
+Staged portraits, where for example the groom's family stands on one side of the bridal couple and the bride's family on the other, are not normally part of the repertoire for a photojournalist, not even when it comes to a wedding.

 A photojournalist is good at telling stories visually.
-This means that when a wedding is photographed in a documentary or photojournalistic approach, the photographer has the opportunity to put their very personal touch on the images.
-You can see many more examples of this type of wedding photography here at wpja.com.
+This means that when a wedding is photographed with a documentary or photojournalistic approach, the photographer has the opportunity to put a very personal touch on the images.
+You can see many more examples of this type of wedding pictures here at wpja.com.

 Portraits and wedding pictures

-• Brides and grooms know what they're getting.
+• Bridal couples know what they are getting.

-• Photography lasts for a measured period of time.
+• The photography session lasts for a specific amount of time.

 • Good portraits require empathy and posing.

-The antithesis of the photojournalistic style are posed portraits.
-These pictures are based on the bride and groom posing in different places.
-This could be at the church, at a pre-determined location or in a studio.
-Here, the photographer will typically tell the couple how to stand, how to hold each other, etc. This way the photographer is in control of the portraits that have been agreed beforehand.
-It gives the bride and groom peace of mind that they know what they are getting.
+The opposite of the photojournalistic style (also quite roughly set up) is the portrait-based wedding photos.
+The pictures are based on the bridal couple standing and posing in different places.
+This can be at the church, at a predetermined location, or in a studio.
+Here, the photographer will typically tell the couple how to stand, how to hold each other, etc. In this way, the photographer ensures that the portraits that have been agreed upon in advance are captured.
+This gives the bridal couple the security of knowing what they will get.

-Some also like that the shoot lasts a fixed amount of time - typically around an hour.
-Then they have the rest of the day to enjoy their wedding without the photographer snapping away around them all the time.
+Some also find it nice that the photography lasts for a specific amount of time – typically around an hour.
+Then they have the rest of the day to enjoy their wedding without the photographer constantly snapping away around them.

-But portraiture is not necessarily an easy discipline.
-To achieve a good result, the photographer needs to be able to relax the couple.
-The danger with posed photos is that they end up looking like just that - posed.
-As humans, we are experts at decoding facial expressions.
-That's why we can tell in a split second what emotions people in a picture are expressing.
-In other words: If the bride and groom aren't feeling their best, there's a chance it'll show in the photos too.
+But portraits are not necessarily an easy discipline.
+To achieve a good result, it requires that the photographer manages to get the couple to relax.
+The danger with posed pictures is that they end up looking exactly like that – namely posed pictures.
+We humans are experts at decoding facial expressions.
+Therefore, in a split second, we sense what emotions people in a picture express.
+In other words: If the bridal couple is not completely comfortable, there is a risk that it can also be seen in the pictures.

-In the case of an hour set aside for portrait photography, the time itself can seem stressful.
-It takes no time at all to say hello to a few guests, maybe a car needs to be parked, the wedding dress is difficult to walk in, etc...
-There are really many things that all take time away from the actual photography.
-Because often the bride and groom have to be in a certain place at a certain time after the shoot.
-And of course that takes precedence.
-This means that the portraits might get a bit rushed.
+In the event that an hour has been set aside for the portrait photography, the time itself can seem stressful.
+Time quickly passes by saying hello to a few guests, maybe a car needs to be parked, the wedding dress is difficult to walk in, etc… There are really many things that all take time away from the actual photography.
+Often, the bridal couple needs to be in a specific place at a specific time after the photography.
+And that naturally takes precedence.
+This means that the portraits may end up being a bit rushed.

-In my experience, many brides and grooms want a combination of styles.
-For example, it could be a combination of the photojournalistic and portraits.
-The fly on the wall approach captures the joy of the day and shows that the wedding is a celebration of many emotions, combined with a portrait session where the bride and groom spend time getting the good portraits.
+My experience is that many bridal couples want a combination of styles.
+It could e.g. be a combination of the photojournalistic and portraits.
+The fly-on-the-wall approach captures the joy of the day and shows that the wedding is a celebration with many emotions, combined with a portrait session where the bridal couple spends time getting the good portraits taken.

-Many brides and grooms find inspiration online.
-Both when looking for photographers and looking for inspiration for their own wedding photos.
-It can be a great way to find out what your wedding photos might look like.
-Wedding photography is a big industry in the US, for example, so you might come across a lot of American images.
-Here you can easily find good inspiration for set-ups, poses and good ways to get your pictures taken.
-But many of the pictures may be taken under completely different lighting conditions than what is typically the norm at a wedding in Denmark.
+Many bridal couples find inspiration online.
+Both when they are looking for photographers and looking for inspiration for their own wedding pictures.
+It can be a really good way to find out what the wedding pictures can look like.
+Wedding photography is a big industry in e.g. the USA, so therefore you may come across a lot of American pictures.
+Here you can easily find good inspiration for setups, poses and good ways to get your pictures taken.
+But many of those pictures may be taken under completely different lighting conditions than what is typically the norm at a wedding in Denmark.
+The harsh light from the sun on a Danish summer day offers different opportunities than sunset pictures in an epic and magnificent American nature reserve.

-For example, if the photos are to be taken in a softer light, in a Danish summer context this would mean that the photo session should take place at the same time as the dinner typically takes place.
-In other words, sunsets and Danish summer weddings can be difficult to reconcile.
-It's certainly possible to take these kinds of photos, but there will often be some logistical challenges to overcome first.
+If the pictures, for example, are to be taken in a softer light, it will in a Danish summer context mean that the photo session must take place at the same time as the dinner typically takes place.
+Or in other words, sunset and Danish summer weddings can be difficult to reconcile.
+It is certainly possible to take such pictures, but there will often be some logistical challenges that must be solved first.

-If you have specific location requirements or have seen a particular image that the photographer should be inspired by, it is therefore a good idea to discuss the possibility with a photographer.
+If you have specific wishes for a location or have seen a particular picture that the photographer should be inspired by, it is therefore a good idea to discuss the possibility with a photographer.
 Preferably a good while in advance.
-The photographer will be able to quickly assess whether that particular location and time of day can produce the desired result.
+The photographer will quickly be able to assess whether that particular location and time of day can give the desired result.

-Find a lot of wedding pictures on the web for inspiration.
+Find a lot of wedding pictures online for inspiration.

-Find a photographer and tell them what you want for the day and the photos.
+Find a photographer and tell them what wishes you have for the day and the pictures.

 Find a photographer where you feel you have the right chemistry.